-Many fad diets come and go and indeed may be dangerous, or make you miserable because they are far too restrictive and/or difficult to follow.
+Many fad diets influence many people, and indeed they may be dangerous or make you miserable because they are far too restrictive and/or difficult to follow.

-In contrast, the Liver Cleansing Diet is easy and safe and is really a form of awareness or consciousness, which will give you the key to a strong immune system and a healthier liver.
-If you improve your liver function your metabolism will improve in leaps and bounds.
+In contrast to that, the Liver Cleansing Diet is easy and safe.
+Also, it develops awareness or consciousness that serves as a key to develop a strong immune system and a healthier liver.
+If you improve your liver function your metabolism will improve by leaps and bounds.

-It is important for people with the fatty liver disease to maintain a healthy weight by eating a balanced diet with foods from all food groups.
+People with fatty liver disease need to maintain a healthy weight by eating a balanced diet with foods from all food groups.

-- Think raw: Eat plentiful amounts of raw fruits and vegetables, especially dark green leafy vegetables and orange, yellow, purple and red colored fruits and vegetables.
-Forty percent of your diet should consist of raw fruits and vegetables.
-Try to eat some raw fruits or vegetables with EVERY meal, as they contain living enzymes, vitamin C, natural antibiotic substances and anti-cancer phytonutrients.
+1. Eat raw fruits and vegetables: Ensure you have plenty of raw fruits and vegetables, particularly dark green leafy vegetables and orange, yellow, purple, and red-colored fruits and vegetables.
+40% of your diet should consist of raw fruits and vegetables.
+Try to eat some raw fruits or vegetables with EVERY meal, as they contain living enzymes, vitamin C, natural antibiotic substances, and anti-cancer phytonutrients.

-- Oil but don’t grease your body Avoid the fats that present a high workload for the liver and gall bladder.
-This include:
+2. Limit your oil intake: Avoid the fats that present a high workload for the liver and gall bladder.

-- Foods that are not fresh and contain rancid fats, preserved meats and fatty meats.
+Keep away from foods that are not fresh and contain rancid fats, preserved meats, and fatty meats.
 Choose lean meats.

 Healthy fats are found in

-- Fish (especially oily fish such as salmon, tuna, sardines, herring, cod, flounder, trout, bass and mackerel),
+Fish (particularly oily fish, such as salmon, tuna, sardines, herring, cod, flounder, trout, bass, and mackerel),

-- Raw fresh seeds such as flaxseeds (linseeds), sunflower seeds, sesame seeds, hemp seeds, alfalfa seeds, pumpkin seeds and legumes (beans, peas, and lentils).
-Seeds such as flaxseeds can be ground freshly everyday (in a regular coffee grinder or food processor) and can be added to cereals, smoothies, fruit salads, and vegetables.
+Raw fresh seeds, such as flaxseeds (linseeds), sunflower seeds, sesame seeds, hemp seeds, alfalfa seeds, pumpkin seeds, and legumes (beans, peas, and lentils).
+Seeds such as flaxseeds can be ground fresh every day (in a regular coffee grinder or food processor) and can be added to cereals, smoothies, fruit salads, and vegetables.

-- Watch that sweet tooth: Use natural sugars from fresh fruits.
-If desired use a few dried fruits, honey, molasses, fruit sorbets, fruit jams, carob, date sugar or maple syrup.
+3. Watch that sweet tooth: Use natural sugars from fresh fruits.
+If you crave sweet food, go for a few dried fruits, honey, molasses, fruit sorbets, fruit jams, carob, date sugar, or maple syrup.

-- Remember excess carbohydrates, even natural sugars, are turned into fat.
+Remember excess carbohydrates, even natural sugars, are turned into fats.
 Diabetics are best to avoid all sugars except those found in fresh fruit.

-- Rehydrate your body Drink plenty of fluids such as water, raw vegetable juices and teas (eg. green tea, herbal and regular black tea is fine).
+4. Rehydrate your body: Drink plenty of fluids such as water, raw vegetable juices, and teas (e.g. green tea, herbal and regular black teas are fine).
 Aim for two liters of fluid daily, as this will prevent constipation and help your kidneys to eliminate the toxins that the liver has broken down.

-- Be selective and aim for food taste and quality, instead of quantity.
+5. Be selective and aim for food taste and quality, instead of quantity:

-- Consistently overeating greatly increases the workload of the liver, and this may reduce its capacity to detoxify harmful substances efficiently.
+Consistently overeating greatly increases the workload on the liver, and this may reduce its capacity to detoxify harmful substances efficiently.

-- Overworking the liver also reduces its ability to burn fat, so that you will be more likely to develop a fatty liver.
+Overworking the liver also reduces its ability to burn fat and it may make you more prone to develop a fatty liver.

-Enjoy a healthy diet and incorporate regular exercise in your routine.
+Enjoy a healthy diet and incorporate regular exercises into your routine.
 Talk to your health professionals for further dietary advice designed for your specific fatty liver disease condition.
 Keep your focus on choosing fresh foods and eating wisely.
 It is the balance of eating properly, exercising, and following the other advice of your health team that will put your liver health back on the right track.